 It is a dish of skewered and roasted meat that you can effortlessly find everywhere.
 Since Togo has a sizable Muslim population, pork isn’t a common ingredient.
 But grilled mutton, goat, or beef paired with roasted onions and spicy chili sauce are always within your reach.

-A lot of local restaurants or roadside stalls can offer you this yummy Togolese lunch recipe.
+A lot of local restaurants or roadside stalls can offer you this yummy Togolese lunch food.
 There is nothing fancy about run-of-the-mill beef stew, but Gboma Dessi is luckily nothing like that.

 This extraordinary dish starts with a very normal form of preparation, with diced beef stewed with many vegetables and spices.
 But that is the very thing that creates the magic of Gboma Dessi.
 The use of potent spices and robust spinach greatly improves the succulent, tender beef.